loaizasteven/rust/README.md

-# rust
+# The Rust Programming Langugae
-introduction to rust programming
+Introduction to Rust programming, using ["The Rust Programming Language"](https://doc.rust-lang.org/stable/book/foreword.html) by Steve Klabnik and Carol Nichols.